zhw244-netizen/LAB6/README.md

-# LAB6 -    Lab 6 VERSION CONTRAL
+# LAB6 -    Lab 6 VERSION CONTROL

 ## What this program does
 This program asks the user for their name and age,then prints: